kyllew/kuisser/public/Domain 1 Questions.md

 Q17
-A advertisement company has hundreds of terabytes unlabeled customer data to use for some product campaign.
-The company wants to classify its customers into tiers to advertise and promote the company's products.
-Which methodology should the company use to meet these requirements?
+A marketing company possesses hundreds of terabytes of unlabeled customer interaction data they want to leverage for targeted product promotions.
+The company needs to segment its customers into distinct tiers to optimize advertising campaigns for different products.
+Which machine learning approach should the company implement to address these requirements?
 Options :
 A. Supervised learning
 B. Unsupervised learning
 C. Reinforcement learning
-D. Reinforcement learning from human feedback (RLHF)
+D. Semi-supervised learning

 Correct Answer :
 	B. Unsupervised learning